phoenixding/scdiff2/README.md

 Running time:   With PGM refinement (~9mins) > without PGM refinement (~1min) => ~9 times slower

 For best experience, please use >16G RAM and try to use any many threads (--ncores) as possible.
+Increasing --ncores (# of allocated cpu cores) may slightly increase the memory usage (consider reduce --ncores if the memory resource is limited).
+An a guideline, a 16G RAM would be enough for a reasonably big dataset (40k cells, 10k genes) with multi-threading of 12 cpu cores.

 # CREDITS